iancicarelli/UX-PanicAttackApp/README.md

 ### Heuristics and Feedback Implementations

 In this update, several key changes were implemented to improve the user experience (UX) of the application.
-These modifications were informed by usability principles and user feedback, aiming to improve the intuitiveness, accessibility, and overall functionality of the app.
+These modifications were informed by usability principles and collaborators feedback, aiming to improve the intuitiveness, accessibility, and overall functionality of the app.
 Below is a detailed summary of the changes:

 1.-Guided Breathing Instructions
 + Added the text "inspire" and "expire" in the breathing section to guide users more effectively during breathing exercises.